How does Talkiatry treat anxiety?

 The first step in treating anxiety is getting a proper anxiety disorder diagnosis from a qualified mental health professional, like a psychiatrist.
 Unfortunately, many people with anxiety disorders don’t take this critical first step.
 They don’t realize that they have a medical condition for which many treatment options exist.

-: During your first visit with a Talkiatry psychiatrist, you’ll meet with your psychiatrist and answer questions about your current symptoms, personal history, medical history, and mental health goals.
+Evaluation: During your first visit with a Talkiatry psychiatrist, you’ll meet with your psychiatrist and answer questions about your current symptoms, personal history, medical history, and mental health goals.
 It's also a chance to ask any questions you have.
+Your psychiatrist will listen to what you're going through and make sure that virtual care at Talkiatry is the best fit for you.

 To get started, take our free online assessment